 My name is Cassandra Malone and I am the Head Teacher of Sevenoaks Primary School.

 I joined the school in January 2019 after over a decade of working in London Boroughs.

-I have been in the teaching profession for 18 years and have worked across four schools, in a range of areas & contexts.
+I have been in the teaching profession for twenty years and have worked across four schools, in a range of areas & contexts.